 The problem, she didn't look into her dates properly and we will miss the parade by a day.
 To say she was disappointed when I told her about it would be an understatement.
 She was pissed.
 She really wanted to take some photos and have that experience.
 I think she would have canceled again, except we are way past any cancellation windows this time.
-Lucky for me!
+Lucky for my selfish rear-end!

-Because I'm still excited to go.
+I'm still excited to go.
 And I promised her that someday we'll be living there and be able to attend all the fun parades.

-So, I think she's kind of better now, and hopefully we'll still find some cool photo opportunities for her.
+I think she's kind of better now, and hopefully we'll still find some cool photo opportunities for her.